U.S. News Rankings

 |SAT/ACT scores must be received by||March 1|

-The student-faculty ratio at Geneva College is 13:1.
-The most popular majors at Geneva College include: Business, Management, Marketing, and Related Support Services; Engineering, General; Education; Public Administration and Social Service Professions; and Youth Ministry.
-The average freshman retention rate, an indicator of student satisfaction, is 76.2 percent.
+The student-faculty ratio at Geneva College is 12:1, and the school has 63.2 percent of its classes with fewer than 20 students.
+The most popular majors at Geneva College include: Business, Management, Marketing, and Related Support Services; Education; Theology and Religious Vocations; Engineering; and Public Administration and Social Service Professions.
+The average freshman retention rate, an indicator of student satisfaction, is 76.5 percent.

-Geneva College has a total undergraduate enrollment of 1,416, with a gender distribution of 46.5 percent male students and 53.5 percent female students.
+Geneva College has a total undergraduate enrollment of 1,552, with a gender distribution of 48.5 percent male students and 51.5 percent female students.
+At this school, 71 percent of the students live in college-owned, -operated, or -affiliated housing and 29 percent of students live off campus.
 Geneva College is part of the NCAA III athletic conference.

 |Student gender distribution|

 |Undergraduate men who are members of a fraternity|

 |Undergraduate women who are members of a sorority|

 Geneva College offers a number of student services including health service and health insurance.
 Geneva College also offers campus safety and security services like 24-hour foot and vehicle patrols, late night transport/escort service, 24-hour emergency telephones, lighted pathways/sidewalks, and controlled dormitory access (key, security card, etc).
 Of the students at Geneva College, 38 percent have cars on campus.
 Alcohol is not permitted for students of legal age at Geneva College.

 At Geneva College, 83.3 percent of full-time undergraduates receive some kind of need-based financial aid and the average need-based scholarship or grant award is $14,793.

 Paying for college doesn't have to be difficult or devastating.
 Go to the Paying for College knowledge center to get advice on raising cash and reducing costs.